SiddMallick/RFAUCNxt-official/README.md

 13. --pin_mem : Boolean value for pinning to memory for faster data transfer from CPU to GPU.
 Defaults to True.
 14. --optimizer : Choice of optimizer function.
 Choices are : (a) adam and (b) adamw.
 Defaults to adamw.

+An example bash command for training RFAUCNxt 🚀 would be:
 ```bash
 python3 train.py /path/to/dataset
       --result_dir /path/to/results